Frequently Asked Questions About DUI/OUI In Massachusetts

 What If I Refused The Breath Test?

 If you refused the Breathalyzer test, your license may be suspended for up to six months, even if you have no other convictions.
-This ruling can be appealed with the RMV, but it is suggested you work with an attorney to ascertain the best approach for your case.
+This ruling can be appealed with the Registry of Motor Vehicles (RMV), but it is suggested you work with an attorney to ascertain the best approach for your case.

 What If I Failed The Field Sobriety Test?

 The reality is that police reports that show failed results are often misleading.
 By working with an attorney, you may find that your test results are better than you thought.
 Field tests are based on observation and opinion, and therefore open to interpretation much more than a breath test.
-Some officers don’t perform tests correctly, make the instructions confusing, or any other myriad of issues.
-Just because you “failed” the field test, you still can have a strong defense case.
+Some officers do not perform tests correctly, or make the instructions confusing, or otherwise conduct the test in an unfair manner.
+Even if you “failed” the field test, you still can have a strong defense case.

 What If I Failed The Breath Test?